-Postdoctoral Fellow, Medical Research Council Unit, School of Clinical Medicine, University of Cambridge, Cambridge, United Kingdom
+Postdoctoral Fellow, Medical Research Council Epidemiology Unit & Centre for Diet and Activity Research, School of Clinical Medicine, University of Cambridge, Cambridge, United Kingdom

 Doctor of Philosophy

 Master of Health Science with Honours

 Postgraduate Diploma in Health Science in Physical Activity and Nutrition

 She chose AUT because of the calibre of her supervisor, says Dr Erika Ikeda who came to AUT as an international student from Japan.

 “After I completed my bachelor’s degree in Japan, my research interest had shifted from exercise physiology to physical activity in children and youth.